Salmandabbakuti/superfluid-stream-gated-jwt/README.md

 `token`: the Ethereum address of the token being streamed

+`chain` (optional): The Ethereum network where the stream is taking place.
+Defaults to goerli if not provided.
+Possible values: `goerli`, `mumbai`, `matic`

 `x-api-key`: the API key in the request header

-> Note: This project uses the [Superfluid Subgraph of goerli](https://thegraph.com/hosted-service/subgraph/superfluid-finance/protocol-v1-goerli) contract to verify the existence of the stream before authenticating access.
-You can use subgraph of any other network by changing the `SUBGRAPH_URL` in the `.env` file.
+> Note: This project uses subgraph to verify the existence of the stream before authenticating access.
+You can specify `chain` in request body to use the subgraph of the specified chain.
+The supported chains are `goerli`, `mumbai`, `matic`.
+If no `chain` is specified, the function will use the `goerli` subgraph by default.

 Here is an example curl command for making a request: